Your Credit Score

 This will depend on the income and circumstances of all the household members.

 Your standard allowance will depend on your age and whether you are single or claiming as a couple.
 There is one standard allowance for your household.
-To get an estimate of what you may be entitled to when you claim Universal Credit, you can use the Turn2Us benefits calculator.
+The Turn2Us benefits calculator can help you to get an estimate of what you may be entitled to when you claim Universal Credit.

 Find out more about Universal Credit payments.